sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 ## Software:
 This network was run with Python 3.7 [Anaconda](https://www.anaconda.com/download/) with  [Pytorch](https://pytorch.org/) and OpenCV packages*.
-* Installing opencv for conda can usually be done using: pip install opencv-python or conda install opencv
+* Installing opencv for conda can usually be done using: "pip install opencv-python" or "conda install opencv"